-The New Zealand programs may be the most special and selective experiences our company offers.
+The New Zealand program may be the most special and selective experience our company offers.
 We find that sending athletes abroad increases their awareness both personally and athletically.
 This allows them to benefit more from the experience -- especially when they are placed in a training environment with and surrounded by kind, cooperative people in a safe culture.
 We have found the US collegiate community receptive to the toughness and independent motivation of returning athletes.

 NZL Rowing: Strong Results, Stronger People

 Rowing’s popularity in New Zealand is very high; it could be said kiwis are most passionate about rugby, sailing, and rowing whereas the average American is concerned with baseball, basketball, and football.
 Rowing’s popularity in New Zealand has produced advanced development systems for their rowing athletes and made it possible for this tiny country of only 4 million people to consistently produce a higher international medal count than even the U.S.